bcm-uga/Loter/README.md

 ## Local Ancestry Inference

-For Local Ancestry, see the tutorial in the python-package directory: see [Local Ancestry Example](./python-package/Local_Ancestry_Example.ipynb) available as a Jupyter notebook.
+For Local Ancestry, see the tutorial in the Python-package directory: see [Local Ancestry Example](./Python-package/Local_Ancestry_Example.ipynb) available as a Jupyter notebook.

 To test it:
 ```bash